FC-PINO: High Precision Physics-Informed Neural Operators via Fourier Continuation: Numerical Experiments

 where $U$ is the solution function and $U_y$ is the partial derivative of $U$ with respect to $y$.
-Equation ($\ref{1D Burger}$) is known as the self-similar Burgers' equation.
-In this form, there is only one input variable $y$, so this is a 1D problem that can be solved with PINO.
-Furthermore, if we impose the boundary condition $U(-2)=1$, then the solution to ($\ref{1D Burger}$) is known to satisfy the equation
+Equation ($\ref{eq: 1D Burger}$) is known as the self-similar Burgers' equation.
+In this form, there is only one input variable $y$, so this is a 1D problem. \\

-so any model outputs can easily be compared against the ground truth.
-We will compare models by evaluating their performance when trained on equation ($\ref{1D Burger}$).
-Across each model we fix hyperparameters such as the number of layers and number of frequency modes used in the Fourier convolution layers $\mathcal K_l$ as well as training parameters such as learning rate and the number of training epochs; see appendix $\ref{parameters appendix}$ for details.
-Motivated by the results in \cite{PINN_3rd_deriv}, we also introduce an additional loss term to ($\ref{eq:pinns-stationary}$) which is the $L^2$ norm of the derivative with respect to $y$ of the left side of ($\ref{1D Burger}$), {in order to model the smoothness of the solution}.
-Hence the final loss expression is
+We will train the models using the PDE residual from equation $\eqref{eq: 1D Burger}$ and the boundary condition $U(-2)=1$.
+Motivated by the results in~\citep{PINN_3rd_deriv}, we introduce an additional smoothness loss term which is the mean squared error of the derivative with respect to $y$ of the left side of equation~($\ref{eq: 1D Burger}$), to improve the smoothness of the solution.
+Hence the total loss is given by where

-{The three terms correspond to equation loss, boundary loss, and smoothness loss respectively.} For these experiments, we fix $\alpha=100$ and $\beta=1$.